IBM/watson-second-opinion/README.md

 ## Installation

 Edit the `config.json.sample` file to include your Watson Discovery username and password.
-Then rename the file to `config.json`
+Then rename the file to `config.json`.

+Next, install all the required dependencies for the project.

 ```
 $ npm install